Character Dining! What’s a trip to Walt Disney World without at least one meal shared with your favorite Disney Characters?

 Not at supersonic speed, of course.
 You won’t be getting motion sickness while you dine.
 But you will enjoy an ever-changing view of the Living with the Land attraction as you enjoy your dinner.
 And in between the changing tableaus, expect a few fun visitors!

-And the Harvest Skillet Cake is a deliciously sweet ending to your meal.
+And the Short Cake is a deliciously sweet ending to your meal.

 Ready to book your Advance Dining Reservation yet?
 I am.

 You blinked…and they grew up.
 You could swear that you had little ones just a second ago, and now, there are teenagers standing in their place.